amaldinesh4549/Hacktoberfest-RSET/README.md

 List all files including hidden			ls -al (ubuntu)			ls -h (Windows)

-Switch to a new branch					git checkout -b develop
+Switch to a new branch
+`git checkout -b branchname`